jbrunath-tc/1pass-cli-install/README.md

 # 1pass-CLI

-A simple Script to install the 1password Password Manager CLI on *nix systems
+A simple Script to install the 1password Password Manager CLI tool on *nix systems

-NOTE: Currently pulls version 1.12.2, latest version as of October 22 2021.
+NOTE: Currently pulls version 1.12.2 from 1passwords website, latest version as of October 22 2021.
-      Simply update the URL variable with the updated download URL as needed
+      Simply update the URL variable with the updated download URL as needed from here: https://app-updates.agilebits.com/product_history/CLI

 =============================================================================